 The U.S. does not have a federal pool fence law.
 Instead, pool barriers are regulated at the state and local level.

-Then you have to consider that although your pool might be exempt from fencing laws, your insurance company might require it.
+Even if your pool is exempt from local or state fencing laws, your insurance company might require it.

 So, what to choose?

 Here’s a list of features every pool fence should have, based on legal requirements across the states and the U.S. Consumer Product Safety Commission: